Staging of cancer refers to the classification of cancer by its anatomic disease extent, i.e, how large the tumor is, and if it has spread.

-- AJCC recommends each N staging category to record and show whether the nodes are involved in upper (U) or lower (L) region of neck – depending on their location above or below lower border of thyroid cartilage.
+- AJCC recommends each N staging category to record and show whether the nodes are involved in the upper (U) or lower (L) region of the neck – depending on their location above or below the lower border of the thyroid cartilage.

 - The number of nodes that contain Tu and presence or absence of extracapsular spread of Tu also needs to be documented.